PandaLinux/pandaOS/Contributing.md

 # How to contribute
 I'm really glad you're reading this, because we need volunteer developers to help this project come to fruition.
+There are many wany in which you can help us out.

 ## Testing